Apple Inc.: 2007–2011: Success with mobile devices

-2011–present: Post-Jobs era, Cook's leadership
+2011–2020: Post-Jobs era, new devices

 On October 5, 2011, Steve Jobs died, marking the end of an era for Apple.
-The first major product announcement by Apple following Jobs's passing occurred on January 19, 2012, when Apple's Phil Schiller introduced iBook's Textbooks for iOS and iBook Author for Mac OS X in New York City.
-Jobs stated in the biography "Jobs" that he wanted to reinvent the textbook industry and education.
+The next major product announcement by Apple was on January 19, 2012, when Apple's Phil Schiller introduced iBooks Textbooks for iOS and iBook Author for Mac OS X in New York City.
+Jobs stated in the biography Steve Jobs that he wanted to reinvent the textbook industry and education.

-From 2011 to 2012, Apple released the iPhone 4S and iPhone 5, which featured improved cameras, an intelligent software assistant named Siri, and cloud-synced data with iCloud; the third- and fourth-generation iPads, which featured Retina displays; and the iPad Mini, which featured a 7.9-inch screen in contrast to the iPad's 9.7-inch screen.
+From 2011 to 2012, Apple released the iPhone 4s and iPhone 5, which featured improved cameras, an intelligent software assistant named Siri, and cloud-synced data with iCloud; the third- and fourth-generation iPads, which featured Retina displays; and the iPad Mini, which featured a 7.9-inch screen in contrast to the iPad's 9.7-inch screen.
 These launches were successful, with the iPhone 5 (released September 21, 2012) becoming Apple's biggest iPhone launch with over two million pre-orders and sales of three million iPads in three days following the launch of the iPad Mini and fourth-generation iPad (released November 3, 2012).
 Apple also released a third-generation 13-inch MacBook Pro with a Retina display and new iMac and Mac Mini computers.